FreunzWa/FW_sync/medicine/psychiatry/mood_disorders/BPAD.md

     + DSM-5
         * MANIC EPISODE
             - (a) distinct period of abnormally and persistently elevated expansive/ irritable mood and abnormally/ perisstenly increased activity lasting >1 week and present most of the day, most days
-            - (b) during the period of increased energy, 3+ of the followingare present
+            - (b) during the period of increased energy, 3+ of the following are present
                 + grandiosity
                 + decreased need for sleep
                 + more talkative than usual/ pressure talking
                 +  flight of ideas or subjective experience that thoughts are racing
                 +  distractibillity
-                +  increase in gold directed activity / psychomotor agitation
+                +  increase in goal directed activity / psychomotor agitation
                 +  excessive involvement in activitiese that have a high potential for painful consequences
-            -  (c) mood disturbance is severe enough to cause marked impairment in social or occupational functioning
+            -  (c) mood disturbance is severe enough to cause marked impairment in social or occupational functioning (usually requiring hospitalisation or associated with thought disorders/ other positive psychotic features)
             -  (d) episode is not attributable to physiological effects of a substance or medical condition
         *  HYPOMANIC EPISODE
             -  A. A distinct period of abnormally and persistently elevated, expansive, or irritable mood and abnormally and persistently increased activity or energy, lasting at least four consecutive days and present most of the day, nearly every day.